 You can open a minor account and make it accessible to them.
 A minor account is normally a limited-transaction account that is completely safe for your kids to start learning.

 By doing so, you are letting your kids know about a few basics, such as bank accounts, ATM cards, how to deposit cash, and how to withdraw.
 Once you have these things done, then you can start teaching how to go for savings.

 It’s also important to talk with your children about their future goals.
 Discussing these topics early on helps kids develop realistic expectations and set goals that are attainable.

 Show them how to make small goals in the beginning.
 Like, let them set a goal for a week or a month.
 While planning you can involve yourself.
 For example, if your kid wants to have a toy, let them set a goal and achieve it.

-Say you make a piggy bank for them, and put it in the leaving room.
+Say you make a piggy bank for them, and put it in the living room.
 When your kids do good things, appreciate them with a small reward.
-Every time they do good things you put a few bucks in the piggy bank.
+Every time they do good things, you put a few bucks in the piggy bank.

 Set Realistic Expectations.